 The tiger wriggled. “‘Watch the whiskers!’
 One of his paws landed in the soup bowl.
 ‘Whoops!’
 Shaking it he covered them in red drops of tomato.

-Giggling Abigail let go of them, raising her paws over her head and twirling around.
+Giggling Abigail let go of them and raising her paws high over her head twirled around.
 Both Patrick and Polar were now sitting on the fish sandwiches.
 They didn’t seem to mind though and were both giggling.
 ‘It’s our very own house!’ shouted Abigail, ‘and I’m going to paint my room blue!
 With silver stripes!’

 ‘Lovely…’ said Patrick brightly, ‘we cant wait can we Preston?’